dheeraj30kumar/aiml-training-dheeraj/README.md

-Got it!
-Here's a simplified version of the README without the "how to run" section:

----

 # AI & ML Programs

 This folder contains **AI (Artificial Intelligence) and ML (Machine Learning)** programs that I have learned as part of my **college-organized training program** in Python.